Come and join us!Remember there are no auditions and you do not need to be able to read music to sing in the choir.

 To join us, come to a taster or for more information please contact us through this website or by phoning the Membership Secretary on 01823 662203

-New members may also come for a taster at any time during the term.
+New members may also come for a taster at any time during the term, but if we are full due to restricted seating, then we may have to ask you to join a short waiting list.

 We sing a wide variety of songs, modern or traditional, from around the world.
 They are all learnt by ear.
 Some are sung as rounds and some in two, three, four or even, as this term, as five part harmonies.
 The choir is loosely grouped into parts which will depend on the songs being taught.
 You choose to stand where ever you are comfortable.
 For convenience we are gouped into four part and are often referred to by their conventional names.